apache/cordova-plugin-inappbrowser/README.md

 ### Windows Quirks

+Windows 8.0, 8.1 and Windows Phone 8.1 don't support remote urls to be opened in the Cordova WebView so remote urls are always showed in the system's web browser if opened with `target='_self'`.

+On Windows 10 if the URL is NOT in the white list and is opened with `target='_self'` it will be showed in the system's web browser instead of InAppBrowser popup.

 Similar to Firefox OS IAB window visual behaviour can be overridden via `inAppBrowserWrap`/`inAppBrowserWrapFullscreen` CSS classes

 ### Browser Quirks